The principles of grass cutting have changed little since Ransomes produced the world’s first lawn mower in the late 18th century.

 As one of Japan’s leading pen manufacturers, Zebra had invested heavily in a production line for the manufacture of steel pens, but was in need of new products to make best use of capacity.

 Our first product for the company was the TX2 pen and pencil employing steel body construction but introducing additional plastic and rubber components to create tactile features.
 High-fashion colours and chrome finishes reinforced the emotional appeal.

-Over some 12 years the design evolved through detail changes and colour variants to become an extremely successful product line.
+Over some 12 years, the design evolved through detail changes and colour variants to become a hugely successful product line.

 Japanese manufacturer Panasonic was ambitious to increase its share of the home appliances market in Europe to justify its investment in a new plant, in Spain.